Alchemical harmonic approximation based potential for iso-electronic diatomics: Foundational baseline for $\Delta$-machine learning: Theory

 which immediately gives:

 Another example is the inclusion of the united atom at only one side of the parabola:

 which leads to:

-However, both sets of three points rely on the alchemical force~$F_0(d)$, i.e. any implementation necessitates the calculation of Eq.~\ref{eq:E_d}'s derivative w.r.t.~$\lambda$ (see below) in addition to~$F_c$.
-For numerical stability, we consider only Eq.~\ref{eq:E_lambda} because its distance dependence can be expressed without derivatives in~$\lambda$.
+However, in addition to being another distance-dependent quantity and consequently requiring the calculation of $\partial E_s/\partial \lambda$ (cf.~Sec.~\ref{sec:distance_dep}), both sets of three points rely on the alchemical force~$F_0(d)$, i.e. any implementation necessitates the calculation of Eq.~\ref{eq:E_d}'s derivative w.r.t.~$\lambda$ (see below) in addition to~$F_c$. $F_c$ suffers from the errors made in the construction of basis sets which are optimized on energies rather than densities.
+Thus, for numerical stability, we consider only Eq.~\ref{eq:E_lambda} because its distance dependence can be expressed without derivatives in~$\lambda$.